DDR5 overclocking (nightmare)

 DRAM voltage: 1.4

 Since the g.skill ram has a terrible heat-spreader i ended up using a fan to keep the ram cool.
-Unfortunate with raptor lake it's hard to max out that memory in terms of frequency due to the sub-par imc, you end up having to run the memory in "gear2" which is slower than gear1 to get it stable and even then even reaching 6400 MT/s stable will be a challenge when you use more than 48 GiB.
-In addition the motherboard might also limit my overclocking headroom.
-Just getting it fully stable at 6400 difficult likely due me not having a proper CPU cooler contributing to higher IMC temperatures.
+Unfortunate with raptor lake it's hard to max out that memory in terms of frequency due to the sub-par imc, it really isn't that much better in gear2 compared to zen4 with gear1 when you are using dual rank DDR5.

-With single rank ram you will start running into imc issues at around 7200 and of course it becomes progressively harder to get it fully stable past that (at least in gear 2).
+With single rank ram you can start running into imc issues at around 7200 (with raptor lake) and of course it becomes progressively harder to get it fully stable past that.

 Admin